-Rutland Products recommends that you “bookend” your burn season with professional chimney inspections – get your chimney inspected before using it at the beginning of the season, and a second time at the end of the season.
-Why?
+RUTLAND recommends that you “bookend” your burn season with professional chimney inspections – get your chimney inspected before using it at the beginning of the season, and a second time at the end of the season.

-First, it’s easier to get an appointment at the beginning and end of the season.
-It also helps prevent dangerous soot or creosote buildups from going unnoticed, and third, it ensures your fireplace or stove will be safe and ready to use when you get the urge to build your first indoor fire once colder weather returns.
-A common problem that chimney owners face is animal nests in their chimneys, and a professional inspection at the beginning of the burn season will address this.
+First, it’s easier to get an appointment for chimney inspection and/or cleaning at the beginning and end of the season.
+Second, it also helps prevent dangerous soot or creosote buildups from going unnoticed, and third, it ensures your fireplace or stove will be safe and ready to use when you get the urge to build your first indoor fire once colder weather returns.
+(Another common problem that can be detected and fixed with regular chimney inspections is when an animal nest blocks the chimney flue.)

-Use Rutland’s Stove, Grill & Hearth Conditioning Glass Cleaner or spray-on Fireplace Glass & Hearth Cleaner to remove soot, creosote, carbon, or mineral residues on the fireplace or stove glass.
-If you have a gas appliance, use Rutland’s White-Off® Glass Cleaning Cream to remove pesky white residue from the glass.
-And, if your stove or fireplace looks a little worn-out, consider giving it a fresh coat of paint or polish.
-Rutland offers high-temperature black paints and polishes for the DIY fireplace or stove owner.
+Use RUTLAND Stove, Grill & Hearth Conditioning Glass Cleaner or spray-on Fireplace & Woodstove Glass Cleaner to remove soot, creosote, carbon, or mineral residues on the fireplace or stove glass.
+If you have a gas appliance, use RUTLAND White-Off® Glass Cleaning Cream to remove pesky white residue from the glass.
+And, to protect the body of the stove, consider giving it a fresh coat of paint or polish.
+RUTLAND offers high-temperature black paints as well as cast iron polishes for the DIY fireplace or stove owner.

-Lastly, be sure to seal the pipes in your stove with Rutland’s Seal it Right® Flexible Latex Sealant!
-This easy-to-use sealant will withstand temperatures up to 800ºF, can be easily removed for inspection or cleaning, and does not require a heat cure.
+Lastly, be sure to inspect your stove pipes!
+Look for any corrosion, breakage, or holes forming.
+If you see these, the pipes will need to be replaced.
+To reseal, use RUTLAND Seal it Right® Flexible Latex Sealant as shown!
+This 800ºF sealant can be easily removed for inspection or cleaning, and does not require a heat cure.